Quantum Super-Resolution with Balanced Homodyne Detection in Low-Earth-Orbit: Analysis

+Contrasting with the fluctuating misalignment results in \cref{eq:dmin-D-stats}, $\delta_x$ influences both the mean and the variance --- reducing the signal strength (loss) and increasing the noise of the final BHD measurement.
+The impact of $\delta_x$ on $d_{min}$ is consequently given by

+We now have a fixed $\delta_x$ that proportionately offsets the minimum $d_{min,\delta_x}$, correspondingly reducing the precision of our BHD setup.
+Fixed centroid misalignment is therefore a significant issue for super-resolution especially in BHD setups.

-In \cref{fig:cmis_fixed}, the example setup is repeated with varying levels of fixed misalignment, and the super-resolution check is plotted.
-By comparing with \cref{fig:cmis}, it is evident that $d_{min}$ is more sensitive to a fixed misalignment than a fluctuating misalignment as a much smaller range of acceptable $\delta_x$ exist in practice.
-Our analysis thus suggests that future efforts should focus on the problem of a fixed centroid misalignment in order to maximize the precision of a BHD-based solution.
+In \cref{fig:cmis_fixed}, the example LEO setup is repeated with varying levels of $\delta_x$, against the super-resolution check.
+By comparing \cref{fig:cmis} with \cref{fig:cmis_fixed}, it is evident that $d_{min}$ is more sensitive to a fixed misalignment than a fluctuating misalignment as there is an even smaller region of $\ell$ in which the super-resolution check is satisfied.
+For any meaningful implementation over LEO satellites, the fixed centroid misalignment issue will need to be reasonably controlled.

+We should caution that a key requirement for ``good" BHD performance is that the LO is a good match with the spatial and temporal mode profiles of the source.
+In our analysis, we have implicitly assumed that this is accounted for by the use of accurate pilot symbols as a means to optimally map the phase correction between the signal and the LO.
+If such a phase correction was not in place a form of phase-averaged homodyne detection \cite{Shapiro2009} would be required.
+This would obviously lead to a reduction in the performance we have reported here.
+Such an effect is most likely more important in the context of incoherent (thermal) sources.